 There are essentially two strands in the Easy Grammar series for the elementary grades: teaching books and review books.
 I will use the titles Easy Grammar to refer to the teaching books and Daily Grams for the review books.
-To make things interesting, Easy Grammar: Grade 1 and Grade 2 both have a format similar to Daily Grams and serve for teaching and review book!
+To make things interesting, Easy Grammar: Grade 1 and Grade 2 both have a format similar to Daily Grams and serve for teaching and review!
 There are separate teaching and review books for all other levels.

 Let’s start with the teaching series.
-There are six books in the Easy Grammar series: Grade 2, Grade 3, Grade 4, Grade 5, Grade 6, and Plus (for grades 7 and above), and five more in the Easy Grammar Ultimate series.
-The Easy Grammar books, with the exception of Easy Grammar: Grade 2, are very similar to one another.
-These books are not really that specific to grade levels, so, for example, you might use the book for grade five with children in grades four through six.
-Also, you do not need to use all of these books since they contain so much repetition.
-You can use one volume then follow up with Daily Grams for a few years before switching back to a teaching volume.
+There are seven books in the Easy Grammar series: Grade 1, Grade 2, Grade 3, Grade 4, Grade 5, Grade 6, and Plus (for grades 7 and above), and five more in the Easy Grammar Ultimate series.
+The Easy Grammar books, with the exception of the first two, are very similar to one another.

 In the second-grade course, there are four or five types of exercises that include capitalization, punctuation, alphabetizing, dictionary work, parts of speech, prefixes/roots/suffixes, synonyms, homonyms, antonyms, rhymes, and sentence combining.
 Rules or explanations and examples are provided within the lessons for each topic that is likely to be new or in need of review.
 All principal parts of speech up through interjections and conjunctions are introduced although with only a very brief introduction for each of the more difficult parts of speech.
 My biggest hesitation with this book is whether it is necessary to go that far into parts of speech in second grade.
 Other than that, the coverage of other language skills is great.